reproducibility-reviews/reproducibility-reviews/README.md

 ## Citation

-TODO: UPDATE CITATION

-Colliot O, Thibeau-Sutre E, Brianceau C and Burgos N, Reproducibility in medical image computing *(In preparation)*
+Colliot O, Thibeau-Sutre E, Brianceau C and Burgos N, Reproducibility in medical image computing: what is it and how is it assessed?

 ## Getting started